dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 local recipes = { recipe1, recipe2 }
 ```

-So this is a list of recipes, but we really only need one recipe.
-It is still a list even though it only has one item.
-And we can specify its type `CraftingFramework.Recipe.data` using the `@type` tag.
+So this is a list of recipes.
+For our purposes, we only need one recipe.
+A list is still a list if it only has one item.
+Additionally, we can specify its type `CraftingFramework.Recipe.data` using the `@type` tag.

 ```Lua
 --- @type CraftingFramework.Recipe.data